tarabukinivan/RedTeam/redteam_core/challenge_pool/humanize_behaviour_v2/README.md

 ### 2. 📥 Download or clone the repository

-> [!TIP]
-> Skip this step, if you have already downloaded the source code.
+[TIP] Skip this step, if you have already downloaded the source code.

 **2.1.** Prepare projects directory (if not exists):